raphaelatuuuuy/Parkner/README.md

 ## Features

+- **CRUD for Parking Slots:**

+  - **Create:** Add new parking slots to the system.
+  - **Read:** View all parking slots and their statuses (Available/Unavailable).
+  - **Update:** Change the status of parking slots (e.g., mark as available/unavailable).
+  - **Delete:** Remove parking slots (only if not occupied).

+- **Vehicle Management:**

+  - Park a car by entering car brand and license plate.
+  - Assigns the lowest-numbered available slot automatically.
+  - Tracks time-in for each parked vehicle.
+  - Only displays slots that are currently occupied (hides empty slots in the dashboard).

+- **Payment & Checkout:**

+  - Calculates parking fee automatically based on entry and exit times (50 pesos/hour).
+  - Generates a unique reference number for each transaction.
+  - Accepts payment, computes change, and generates a printable receipt.
+  - Clears the slot and removes the car from the dashboard upon checkout.

+- **Service History:**

+  - View all past transactions, including car details, amount paid, time in/out, and reference ID.
+  - Displays total revenue earned.

+- **Digital Record-Keeping:**
+  All parking transactions and customer information are securely stored in a database for easy retrieval and improved data management.

+- **User-Friendly Interface:**
+  Intuitive design tailored for attendants, ensuring easy navigation and reducing the learning curve.

 - **Real-Time Slot Monitoring:**
   View the total number of parking spaces and monitor their availability as cars come and go.

-- **Vehicle Entry and Exit Logging:**
-  Digitally log vehicle details such as parking slot, car brand, plate number, time-in, and running time.

-- **Digital Record-Keeping:**
-  All parking transactions and customer information are securely stored in a database for easy retrieval and improved data management.

-- **Automated Fee Calculation:**
-  The system automatically calculates parking fees based on recorded entry and exit times, minimizing miscalculations.

 - **Receipt Generation:**
   Customers receive digital receipts before exiting, ensuring reliable records and transparency.

-- **User-Friendly Interface:**
-  Intuitive design tailored for attendants, ensuring easy navigation and reducing the learning curve.

-- **CRUD for Parking Slots:**
-  Add, view, update, and delete parking slots (only if not occupied).

-- **Service History:**
-  View all past transactions, including car details, amount paid, time in/out, and reference ID.
-Displays total revenue earned.

 ## Scope and Limitations